wowiamhere/angular-cli-example/README.md

 </h1>

 <h2 (click)=changeName()>
-  {{name}}'s Application
+  {{name}}''s Application
 </h2>
 ```

 In the template for the component, we added a `<h2>` for the `name` property.

-`(click)=changeName()` is [Angular2]'s [template sintax] called [Event Binding].
+`(click)=changeName()` is [Angular2]''s [template sintax] called [Event Binding].
 Everytime the `<h2>` gets clicked, it changes the `innerHTML` of the element: right there in front of your very eyes!

-Now that we have played around a little bit with the component and it's template, let's add a new one and explore other features of [Angular2].
+Now that we have played around a little bit with the component and it''s template, let''s add a new one and explore other features of [Angular2].

 ## 6. A new component

 Create a new file in the `src/app/components/` folder called `news.component.ts`.

 ```
-import { Component } from '@angular/core';
+import { Component } from ''@angular/core'';

 @Component({
-  selector: 'news-component',
+  selector: ''news-component'',
-  templateUrl: '../templates/news.component.html',
+  templateUrl: ''../templates/news.component.html'',
-  styleUrls: [ '../styles/app.component.css']
+  styleUrls: [ ''../styles/app.component.css'']
 })

 export class NewsComponent {